Want to save money on your car insurance? Find and compare free custom quotes here.

 Collision insurance is usually required by financial lenders.
 If you lease or finance your vehicle, you will probably be required to carry collision insurance.
 If you own your car and are no longer making payments, collision insurance is optional.

-You may wonder whether you should add it to your policy if you’re not required to carry collision insurance.
+You may wonder whether you should add it to your policy if you're not required to carry it.
 Beyond simple liability and collision, policies offer a wide range of coverage types.
 Here’s an overview to help you understand each type of auto insurance.

 You'll probably be required to carry comprehensive coverage if you lease or finance your vehicle.
 It provides coverage if your car is damaged for reasons not related to a collision.
 This may include accidents involving collisions with animals, theft, vandalism and falling objects such as tree branches.

-Gap insurance is optional.
-It can be used if your vehicle is completely totaled due to an accident or if your car is stolen and can’t be found.
+Gap insurance is optional and is for newer cars.
+It would be used if your vehicle was completely totaled due to an accident or if your car was stolen.
 In most cases, your auto insurance company will give you a settlement based on the actual cash value of the lost vehicle.
 However, since your car’s value may be less than what you owe on your auto lease or loan, you could still have a big bill to pay.
 Gap insurance can help you cover the gap between the amount owed on your car and the settlement received.

 Liability coverage protects you from paying out of pocket for damages after a covered accident.
 If your accident causes an injury, it can cover medical bills and loss of income for the other person.
 If your accident damages someone else’s property or vehicle, it can pay for the necessary repairs.